 By the looks of the background, I assumed that this brief scene was shot in Times Square — it was just a matter of figuring out the exact block.
 The biggest clue was the Ripley’s Wax Museum seen behind the phone.
 After doing a general internet search, I was surprised by how little information there was about the popular tourist attraction, which was in the Square for nearly a quarter of a century.
 I was also surprised I couldn’t find one picture of Ripley’s when I did a Google image search.

-Some critics thought the museum’s decline in popularity had more to do with its inability to update its exhibits to reflect the changing times, rather than the result of a lackluster tourist trade.
-But a corporate VP’s vocal distain for New York City and a pair of suspicious fires in February and May of 1971 (one of which killed an AWOL sailor) certainly didn’t help the tourist attraction’s prospects of staying open.
+However, some critics thought the museum’s decline in popularity had more to do with its inability to update its exhibits to reflect the changing times.
+Also, a pair of suspicious fires in February and May of 1971 (one of which killed an AWOL sailor) certainly didn’t help the tourist attraction’s prospects of staying open.

-With that clarifying information, I adopted a new strategy in my search for a picture of Ripley’s, focusing my attention on the two neighboring movie theaters instead.
-I knew I’d be able to find plenty of pictures of those theaters online, mostly thanks to the bountiful website, Cinema Treasures, which always has a large photo gallery for each of its entries (sometimes including rare family snapshots sent in by its readers).
-My hope was that some of the vintage photos of the Astor or Victoria Theater would also include Ripley’s Wax Museum, since it was only a few yards away from either one of them.
+After getting an exact address, I decided to adopt a new strategy in my search for a picture of Ripley’s, focusing my attention on a pair of movie theaters (the Astor and the Victoria) that were situated on either side of the museum.
+I knew I’d be able to find plenty of pictures of those theaters online, mostly thanks to the bountiful website, Cinema Treasures, which maintains a large photo gallery (including some rare family snapshots sent in by its readers).
+My hope was that some of the vintage photos of the theaters would also include Ripley’s Wax Museum in the background.

 The church where the funeral took place was already listed on several movie websites as taking place on Sullivan Street, and it didn’t take me long to confirm it since most of the buildings are still there and look about the same.